Schemes of Arrangement: How They Work and How to Apply

 - These creditors represented 75% in value of the debt claims; and

-Once the Court has approved of the proposed scheme, a copy of the Court’s order must be lodged with ACRA.
+Once the court has approved of the proposed scheme, a copy of the court’s order must be lodged with the Accounting and Corporate Regulatory Authority (ACRA).
 The scheme will then be binding on all creditors.

-The effect(s) of the scheme will depend on its terms.
+The effect(s) of the scheme of arrangement will depend on its terms.

-After a scheme has been proposed, the Court may grant a moratorium (i.e. a temporary suspension of a certain activity) to restrain further legal action or proceedings against the company in question unless the Court has granted leave for these proceedings to go ahead.
+After a scheme has been proposed, the court may grant a moratorium (i.e. a temporary suspension of a certain activity) to restrain further legal action or proceedings against the company in question unless the court has granted permission for these proceedings to go ahead.

-After the company has applied to the Court under section 211B(1) CA:
+After the company has applied to the court to restrain the commencement of such legal actions:

-- Companies related to this company (e.g. its subsidiaries and/or holding companies) may also apply for a moratorium under section 211C(1) CA. For example, these related companies may apply to restrain e.g. the passing of a resolution for their own winding up.
+- Companies related to this company (e.g. its subsidiaries and/or holding companies) may also apply for a moratorium under section 65 of the IRDA.
+For example, these related companies may apply to restrain certain legal actions such as the passing of a resolution for their own winding up.

-To ensure that creditors’ interests are protected, the Court may also grant orders under section 211D(1) CA to:
+To ensure that creditors’ interests are protected, the court may also grant orders under section 66 of the IRDA to prevent the company from taking certain actions during the moratorium period.
+These orders can:

 - Restrain the company from disposing of its property other than in good faith and in its ordinary course of business; and/or